 His music has been performed by Arizona State University Contemporary Percussion Ensemble, Central Michigan University New Music Ensemble, Florida International University New Music Ensemble, Friends University Percussion Ensemble, Reinhardt University Percussion Ensemble, Forward Motion, South Carolina String Project, The Other Music Ensemble, The Henri Mancini Institute String Quartet, Folie à Duex, the Nodus Ensemble, the White Ibis New Music Ensemble, Resound Duo, The Pneuma Ensemble, The Cleveland Orchestra, the Cleveland Orchestra Chamber Players, and the University of Puget Sound Symphony Orchestra.

-David earned DMA in Music Theory and Composition from the University of Miami, his MM in Music Composition from Florida International University, and his BM in Music Composition at Florida State University.
-He has taught as a lecturer at Florida International University and the University of Miami, and is currently an adjunct professor of music at the New World School of the Arts and the Frost School of Music.
+David earned his DMA in Music Theory and Composition from the University of Miami, his MM in Music Composition from Florida International University, and his BM in Music Composition at Florida State University.
+He has taught as a lecturer at Florida International University and currently teaches at University of Miami, and New World School of the Arts as an adjunct professor.

 As a composer performer, I am able to get a hands-on experience with the sounds I am trying to create.
 Bowed stringed instruments are my favorite instruments to explore, not only because they are beautiful, but also because of my connection to them as a child.
 Since string timbres resonate the most with me, most of my works incorporate string instruments.